willcrisis/adorable-avatars-cloud-functions/README.md

 # Adorable Avatars on Cloud Functions

-After `https://api.adorable.io` been taken down on Oct 14th, 2020, I decided to find a way of being able to continue using Adorable Avatars on a free-hosted server.
+After `https://api.adorable.io` has been taken down on Oct 14th, 2020, I decided to find a way of being able to continue using Adorable Avatars on a free-hosted server.

 Firebase Functions have the ability to run an Express server, and since this would not have heavy usages which could lead me to undesired costs, I decided to deploy on it.